 It’s common knowledge that many Coalition MPs and Peers are heavily financially invested in pharmaceutical and health care companies.
 Over 200 parliamentarians have recent past or present financial links with, and vested interests in companies involved in healthcare and all were allowed to vote on the Health and Social Care Bill.
 The Tories have normalised corruption and made it almost entirely legal.
 Our democracy and civic life are now profoundly compromised as a result of corporate and financial power colonising the State, and vice versa.

 The Health and Social Care Bill, 2012, has a telling insert: The Secretary of State’s duty as to research, which is “In exercising functions in relation to the health service, the Secretary of State must promote – (a) research on matters relevant to the health service, and (b) the use in the health service of evidence obtained from research”.

 And also very worryingly: (1) The National Patient Safety Agency is abolished.
 (2) The National Patient Safety Agency (Establishment and Constitution) Order 2001 (S.I.
 2001/1743) is revoked.
 (3) In section 13 of the NHS Redress Act 2006 (scheme authority’s duties of co-operation), omit subsection (2).

 Perhaps this exploitative move comes as no surprise – Jobseekers are being coerced into experimental drug trials dressed up as “job opportunities”

 Special thanks to Robert Livingstone for his brilliant memes.

 Thanks to Social Investigations for providing the original list of MPs financial links to private healthcare.

-Many thanks to Sarah Homer for inspiring this by always asking the right questions.
+Many thanks to my friend Sarah Homer for inspiring this by always asking the right questions.